NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 times as the illumination may be too different.
 A good convergence angle is also expected (:numref:`stereo_pairs`).

+.. _bathy_reuse_run:

 How to reuse most of a run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stereo can take a long time, and the results can have a large size on
 disk.
-It is possible to reuse most of such a run if camera adjustments,
+It is possible to reuse most of such a run if camera adjustments
-water surfaces, or land-water masks change, with some care.
+(``--bundle-adjust-prefix``) get added, removed, or change, or if the
+water surface (``--bathy-plane``) or index of refraction
+change.
+However, reuse is not possible if desired to add or change
+the water-land masks (``--left-bathy-mask`` and
+``--right-bathy-mask``), but it is possible to stop using these (so if
+no longer doing bathymetry).

+One must not use ``--left-image-crop-win`` and
+``--right-image-crop-win``, as that may invalidate the intermediate
+files we want to reuse.
+The approach outlined below will not work with
+pinhole cameras and epipolar alignment, or with mapprojected
+images.
+(Note that with Digital Globe non-mapprojected images the
+alignment method is ``affineepipolar``, ``homography``, or
+``local_epipolar``, so the case of epipolar alignment does not occur.)

-For example, consider the run as earlier in this document,
+As an example, consider the run as earlier in this document,
 using land-water masks::

     parallel_stereo -t dg left.tif right.tif left.xml right.xml       \